There are a surprising number of psychedelic substances — both natural and man-made.

 However, this mushroom is very unpredictable.
 The same dose can cause profound hallucinations one day and little to no effects the next.

 There are also a lot of potential side effects to this mushroom too — ranging from mild nausea or vomiting to cholinergic crisis.
-A cholinergic crisis may ivolve a dramatic drop in blood pressure, sweating, salivation, overheating, and death.
+A cholinergic crisis may involve a dramatic drop in blood pressure, sweating, salivation, overheating, and death.

 With that said, the American Mycological Association has stated that there are no reliably documented cases of death from these mushrooms in at least 100 years.

 There are other species of mushrooms with the same active ingredients, often in even higher concentrations.
 A few examples include Inocybe erubescens, the small white Clitocybe species C. dealbata and C. rivulosa — unfortunately, all of these mushrooms are toxic.

 Ayahuasca is a traditional South American entheogen used for the purposes of spiritual healing and connection.
 Just one cup of ayahuasca has profound psychedelic effects — often leading to ego death, encounters with “other beings,” and profound introspection.

 There are two active ingredients in ayahuasca — a source of DMT (N,N-DMT) and a monoamine oxidase inhibitor (MAOI).
 The DMT is what causes the trip itself, and the MAOI prevents the DMT from being destroyed by the body.

 Many people travel to regions of the world where ayahuasca is legal and practiced as a way to seek deeper spiritual connection, self-growth, or to treat psychiatric disorders like anxiety, depression, or addiction.

 Ayahuasca vine can also be smoked.
 A herb mixture known as changa employs the ayahuasca vine with DMT-containing herbs to create a smokable form of this powerful hallucinogenic substance.

 Bufo Toad Venom